 The next few months washed by in kind of dreamy timeless flow.
 I now felt stitched into the very fabric of existence, and days would pass with barely a thought.
 I wandered through the streams, swam with the trout, strolled through the woods, or just sat for hours on my rock – lost in silent union with the river’s ceaseless music.
 Night followed day, day followed night, and occasionally I would notice that my beard had really grown.
 In the reflecting window of my car, I now saw something of a wildman peering back, but he always seemed to have a happy smile.
 I had found some berry bushes back in the woods during one of my excursions, and these delicious fruits had replaced the relieved fish population for many an evening meal.
 I ran out of cigarettes, but never bothered to buy more during my infrequent trips into town.

-Most days were lit with brilliantly clear blue skies, but as I sat out on my boulder by the river one morning, communing with Her, the sky suddenly darkened and a fierce wild wind blew up the canyon.
+Most days were lit with brilliantly clear blue skies, but as I sat out on my boulder by the river one morning, communing with the Mystery, the sky suddenly darkened and a fierce wild wind blew up the canyon.
 Next came a deafening crash of an immense thunderclap that reverberated forever, echoing off the stone walls of the canyon and threatening my eardrums.
 I inadvertently hollered back “Wahoo!” at the top of my voice, but immediately was blinded by a bolt of flashing white lightning that followed the monstrous thunder.
 The titanic relay of thunder and lightning rounds continued on for some minutes, but I had already crawled down under the over-hanging cover of the boulder when the rains came at last.
 It was just then that I noticed the river stones themselves seemed huddled and expectant at the oncoming deluge, and as each new raindrop splashed and glazed them, every stone remembered its home in the domain of liquid light – the very source of all of us.

 The warm rain following the celestial pyrotechnics eventually gave way to a clearing, and with the return of sunlight came a vibrant rainbow stretching across the canyon.
 I was standing transfixed in jaw-dropping awe of this incredible vision of multi-colored splendor arcing up before my eyes when it occurred to me that my time there in the mountains was complete.
 I stood up and bowed to the rock, and to the river, and to the trees and wind and sun and sky, headed back to pack my gear, and drove south – although it really could have been in any direction.